yuvicc/bitcoinkernel-jdk/README.md

-# Bitcoinkernel-JDK ⚠️🚧
+# Bitcoinkernel-JDK

-> Java/JDK FFM wrapper for Bitcoin Core's validation engine via [libbitcoinkernel](https://github.com/bitcoin/bitcoin/pull/30595)
+Java/JDK FFM wrapper for Bitcoin Core's validation engine via BitcoinKernel API.

-## ⚠️ Status
+## Status

-This library is **alpha** - under active development.
+This library is under active development.
 APIs may change and functionality is still being expanded.
 Contributions and bug reports are welcome!

 ## Overview